 In 2016, 20.7 million Americans 16 or older drove while under the influence of alcohol.
 11.8 million Americans drove under the influence of drugs in the same year.
-Impaired driving is a serious issue in the United States for people of all ages.
+Drug impaired driving is a serious issue in the United States for people of all ages.
 Operating a vehicle is even more dangerous, however, if the driver is under the influence of both alcohol and drugs.

 Driving Under the Influence of Alcohol For All of Us